The following problems are known and have a very high priority to get fixed:

 mapped tables

-.
+ORDER BY or DISTINCT.
 Only the first max_sort_length

-This can be changed with the -O max_sort_length
+This can be changed with the -O max_sort_length option to

-.
+mysqld.
 A workaround for most cases is to use a substring:

-SELECT DISTINCT LEFT(blob,2048) FROM tbl_name
+SELECT DISTINCT LEFT(blob,2048) FROM tbl_name.

-or DOUBLE
+BIGINT or DOUBLE (both are

 normally 64 bits long).
 It depends on the function which precision one